BROKENNESS REDEEMED

 OF BODIES AND BIRDS

 What was possible for me in this new life, this new-old body?
 If this was how I was going to age, I at least wanted peace of mind in the midst of it.
 That meant I needed something to study.
-I’ve always been active both in body and in mind.
+I’ve always been active both in body and mind.
 I love studying languages and have gained proficiency in several living and dead languages, which I use to translate ancient texts, particularly the Old and New Testaments.
 If I was going to survive this dystonia, I needed a new mental challenge, but I could only study for short periods.
 I also desperately needed something to keep me moving.
 Even the little movement I could tolerate was crucial to keeping as healthy as I could.

-Then I remembered something else: by then, she too had developed a spastic rigidity in all her limbs and lost most of her ability to move about safely.
+Then I remembered something else: by then, she, too, had developed a spastic rigidity in all her limbs and lost most of her ability to move about safely.
 But she was so rejuvenated when watching or talking about the birds.

 STUDYING THE BIRDS

-Most of my outdoor time now was spent slowly working through each feeder, moving, filling and cleaning it.
+Most of my outdoor time now was spent slowly working through each feeder, moving, filling, and cleaning it.
 Then, I experimented.
 I started talking to the birds, and they began to come closer, forgiving the twisted body and maybe even the twisted mind of one who talks to birds.

 Many nights I study about them.
-Since my disease requires me to sit for hours at a time every day, I’ve learned to observe them in their own space through a disciplined, almost athletic stillness, a great accomplishment for someone whose muscles are still yanking, twitching and spasming.
+Since my disease requires me to sit for hours at a time every day, I’ve learned to observe them in their own space through a disciplined, almost athletic stillness, a great accomplishment for someone whose muscles are still yanking, twitching, and spasming.

 Now, every day a world of creatures alight in my flawed garden to be tended by a wracked body.
 I know what I look like.
 I move like someone twenty years older.
 But the creatures come.
 They stay.
 I’m charmed and I feel deep affection for what I never noticed when I could see straight ahead.